-Free evening tours are available for organized groups of 12 or more children and/or adults.
+Free evening tours are available for previously-organized groups of 15 or more children and/or adults.
 We can accommodate up to 25 people including, if applicable, leaders or chaperones.

 Typical groups that visit include Girl Guides (Brownies and Guides) and Boy Scouts (Cubs and Scouts), other youth groups, school classes, various adult groups, and cadets.
 Please note that our programs are not suitable for children under 7 (this would include Beavers and Sparks).

 If your "group" is an informal group of friends or family, sorry, but you cannot book a group tour.
 Our experience has shown that, despite the best of intentions, the number of attendees drop below the minimum OR events are cancelled at the last minute.

 Group tours are scheduled on Monday evenings.
 The start time is set based on the time of sunset and the preference of the group.